 - 65 miles west of Eugene

 - 132 miles southwest of Salem

 - 174 miles southwest of Portland.

-- Travel 4.1 miles via the Oregon Coast Highway US-101 north to Mercer Lake Road
+- Travel 4.1 miles north on Oregon Coast Highway US-101 to Mercer Lake Road

 - Turn right onto Mercer Lake Road and go 0.1 miles to Darlingtonia State Natural Site on the right.